 What are the outcome measures expected as a result of the method of distribution?
 Outcome measures are the number of persons/households that will receive housing assistance based on established goals and objectives.
 The HOPWA program will provide decent affordable housing to benefit low income persons living with HIV/AIDS by providing services to 644 households through tenant based rental assistance, short term rent, mortgage and utility assistance, supportive services, permanent housing placement, and resource identification.
 This will enable clients to establish and/or maintain a stable living environment in housing that is decent, affordable, safe and sanitary.
 Thus, through better access to care and support, there is an improved quality of life and increased housing stability for HIV/AIDS clients and their families.
 HOPWA-CV funds will be used to further support these outcomes in response to COVID-19.

-10 State Program Name: Housing Trust Fund Funding Sources: HTF Housing Trust Fund Describe the state program addressed by the Method of Distribution.
+1 0 State Program Name: Housing Trust Fund

+Funding Sources: HTF Housing Trust Fund

+Describe the state program addressed by the Method of Distribution.
 The projected use of funds reflects the strategy of the State for the use of HTF funds in order to increase the supply of decent, safe, sanitary, and affordable housing for extremely low income and very low income populations.
 This strategy is based upon the consolidated plan, the identification of local priorities, and making commitments that are consistent with the objectives of the HTF Program.
-The method of distribution is designed so thatthe supply of decent, safe, sanitary, and affordable housing is increased by providing funds that will allow for the construction, acquisition, and rehabilitation of rental units for extremely low income and very low income populations in the State.

-If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
-HTF Program: The criteria to be considered during the review will include, but is not limited to: Developer capacity; Fiscal soundness of developer(s); The extent to which to project has Federal, State or local project-based rental assistance so rents are affordable to extremely low income and very low income populations in the State; Continuous site control in the name of the ownership entity; Identification and commitment of other funding sources; Project feasibility; Examination of market conditions to ensure an adequate need; Number of assisted units; and Subsidy layering of federal funds.
-The final selection criteria will be detailed in the RFP. application criteria?
-(CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit described, how can potential applicants access application manuals or other Not applicable. awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit • government, and non-profit awarding funds to state recipients and how the state will Not applicable. community and faith-based government, and non-profit organizations, including
+The method of distribution is designed so that the supply of decent, safe, sanitary, and affordable housing is increased by providing funds that will allow for the construction, acquisition, and rehabilitation of rental units for extremely low income and very low income populations in the State.
+Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
+HTF Program :Â The criteria to be considered during the review will include, but is not limited to:Â Developer capacity; Fiscal soundness of developer(s); The extent to which to project has Federal, State or local project-based rental assistance so rents are affordable to extremely low income and very low income populations in the State; Continuous site control in the name of the ownership entity; Identification and commitment of other funding sources; Project feasibility; Examination of market conditions to ensure an adequate need; Number of assisted units; and Subsidy layering of federal funds.
+The final selection criteria will be detailed in the RFP.

+If only summary criteria were Not applicable.

+described, how can

+potential

+applicants access

+application

+manuals or other

+state publications

+describing the

+application

+criteria?
+(CDBG

+only)

+Describe the Not applicable.

+process for

+awarding funds to

+state recipients

+and how the state

+will make its

+allocation

+available

+to units of general

+local government,

+and non-profit

+organizations,

+including

+community and

+faith-based

+organizations.
+(ESG

+only)